Emotional Maturity Is Knowing Life Isn’t Perfect

-Emotional maturity develops over time with life’s knocks.
+Emotional maturity develops over time with life’s punches.
 Isn’t it curious how much we grow after going through a period of stress, grief or suffering.

 In an age where there’s a manual for almost everything, we don’t yet have one titled, Life’s Manual: How to Grow Up.
-This message is being filtered out by everything else that is telling us what we should and shouldn’t be or what we should or shouldn’t achieve.
+This message is being filtered out by everything else that’s telling us what we should and shouldn’t be or what we should or shouldn’t achieve.

-Because everyone is unique and the book Life’s Manual: How to Grow Up doesn’t exist, there’s no specific formula that will tell you how you have to or will grow.
+Because everyone is unique and the book Life’s Manual: How to Grow Up doesn’t exist, there’s no specific formula that will tell you how you have to grow.

 I know I’ve reached maturity when I no longer have a need to judge or blame anyone else for anything that happens to me.

 There comes a time on our emotional journey where we begin to reflect on the paths we’ve taken in life.
 What are some signs of emotional maturity?